Algebraic interaction strength for translation surfaces with multiple singularities: Introduction

-\paragraph{Questions and conjectures.} In light of Theorem \ref{theo:decagon} one could wonder as it is studied in \cite{BLM22, Bou23, BP24} how KVol behaves not only on the regular $n$-gon but also on its $SL_2(\RR)-$orbit.
+In light of Theorem \ref{theo:decagon} one could wonder as it is studied in \cite{BLM22, Bou23, BP24} how KVol behaves not only on the regular $n$-gon but also on its $SL_2(\RR)-$orbit.
 However, the main argument to compute of KVol in the orbit of the surfaces considered in \cite{BLM22} and \cite{Bou23} relies on the fact that the surfaces have a single singularity and hence the supremum in the definition of KVol can be considered as a supremum over saddle connections, which is not the case on the regular $n$-gon for $n \equiv 2 \mod 4$, or for Bouw-M\"oller surfaces with non-coprime entries.
 In fact, even the simpler question of the computation of KVol on the staircase model of the regular $n$-gon is still open for $n \equiv 2 \mod 4$, and it is not clear whether a subdivision method as in the present paper would help.

 In another direction, one should notice that for the regular $n$-gon, the supremum in the definition of KVol is actually a maximum.
-This is consistent with Remark 1.6 of \cite{BLM22}, where a rough argument is given (although no proof is known) to support that KVol should be a maximum for Veech surfaces of genus at least two.
+This is consistent with Remark 1.6 of \cite{BLM22}, where a rough argument is given to support that KVol should be a maximum for Veech surfaces of genus at least two.